 There has been much success in using stretching and strengthening exercises to prevent further slippage and improve outcomes.

 Massage and trigger point therapy can help to reduce pain and muscle spasms.

 Working on your posture and avoiding activities that may exacerbate your spondylolisthesis can both help the treatment process and prevent further slippage.

 Low-force manipulation helps to gently ease the slipped vertebrae back into place over time.
 This often includes flexion-distraction therapy.

 Unless you have spondylolisthesis and back pain from a car accident or other trauma, it’s unlikely that you’ll need immediate surgery.
-In fact, natural treatments options should be exhausted before you consider surgery — unless you’re experiencing loss feeling or function, loss of bladder control, or severe pain.
+In fact, natural treatment options should be exhausted before you consider surgery — unless you’re experiencing loss of feeling or function, loss of bladder control, or severe pain.